Getting to Seattle

 Getting from the Airport to the Office

-Other options are taking Shuttle Express or the Light Rail (public transit) from the airport station to Westlake Station, followed by a Lyft/Uber/taxi the last 1.8 miles to the office.
-The Light Rail is $3 for this one-way trip.
+If you are not renting a car, you can take a Lyft, Uber, or taxi directly from the airport to our office.
+Another option is taking the Light Rail (public transit) from the airport station to Westlake Station, followed by a Lyft/Uber/taxi the last 1.8 miles to the office.
+The Light Rail is $3 for this one-way trip and is easy to navigate from the airport.

 Parking for Gear Check